 ROAM Transit to Moraine Lake

-The Roam Transit bus does not run to Moraine Lake except between September 19 – October 10, 2023, for the larch season.
-You can catch the Roam Route 10: Moraine Lake Express from Banff to Moraine Lake during this time.
+The Roam Transit bus does not run to Moraine Lake except between September 16th and October 14th, 2024, during the larch season.
+During this time, you can catch the Roam Route 10: Moraine Lake Express from Banff to Moraine Lake.
+Reservations are recommended.

 Bike To Moraine Lake

-There is one short week in Banff when Parks Canada plows Moraine Lake Road but leaves the road closed to vehicles.
+There is one short week in Banff when Parks Canada plows Moraine Lake Road (it’s now snow-free – yay), but it leaves the road closed to vehicles.
 This is when all the locals take advantage of biking Moraine Lake and seeing the beauty without the crowds.
-If you want to bike to the road in May before Parks Canada plows it, it might be possible until the Ten Peaks viewpoint as they plow this part first.
+If you want to bike to the road in May before Parks Canada plows it, it might be possible until the Ten Peaks Viewpoint, as they plow this part first.
 After this viewpoint, you may encounter some snow.

 The exact timing of road clearing depends on snowpack and avalanche conditions above the road.
 This is not announced and typically is only known through local know-how.
 We’ve biked to Moraine Lake a few times in the past.
 From Lake Louise, it’s approximately 14 km uphill.
 This takes me about 50 minutes on a mountain bike and 40 minutes on a road bike.
 It’s all uphill, but the fun ride down makes it all worth it.